-Rescue: The District is equipped to provide broad range of emergency rescue services for a wide variety of emergency situations, including extricating victims from auto accidents, falls, industrial accidents, elevator rescues, structure collapse, water borne rescues, and more.
+Rescue: The District is equipped to provide broad range of emergency rescue services for a wide variety of emergency situations, including industrial accidents, elevator rescues, structure collapse, water borne rescues, and confinded space rescue.

 Technical Rescue: Firefighters are occasionally called upon to address what constitutes a technical rescue.
 These are unique, high risk situations that are technically complex because they require specially trained personnel, complex incident management, detailed risk management, and highly specialized equipment in order to complete the mission successfully.

 The District maintains a technical rescue team of responders who are specially trained to perform complex rescues ranging from confined space, trench, high-angle rope, and swift-water rescue; extrication from heavy machinery, urban search & rescue where people are trapped within a collapsed structure, and much more.

 The District’s responders are trained to one of three levels.
 The Awareness level where they possess the minimum skills needed to identify and support a technical rescue.
 The Operations level is where they are able to operate basic equipment, apply limited techniques, and directly support Technician level responders.
 Technician level responders are highly trained specialists who are able to perform the most complex of rescue operations.